max-allan/distroless/04-apko/README.md

   - amd64
 ```

-There is a git.yaml for you in this directory.
+(There is a git.yaml for you in this directory.)

 And build the image :
 ```
 docker run -v "$PWD":/work -w /work cgr.dev/chainguard/apko build git.yaml apko-git:test apko-git.tar
 ```

-You'll see you get a tar file you can load into docker with
+You'll see you get a tar file, you can load it into docker with:
 ```
 docker load -i apk-git.tar
 ```